 EVALUATION OF SOLICITATION RESPONSES

-(The Following is a Sample List - Agencies may Add to or Change this List.)

 All solicitation responses that are deemed responsive to the solicitation will be evaluated based on the following:

 Cost Sheet.

 Neb.
 Rev. Stat. § 73-808 allows the State to consider a variety of factors, including, but not limited to, the quality of performance of previous contracts to be considered when evaluating responses to competitive solicitations in determining a responsible bidder.
 Information obtained from any Contract Compliance Request or any Contract Non-Compliance Notice (See Terms & Conditions, Section H) may be used in evaluating responses to solicitations for goods and services to determine the best value for the State.